What is One World Week?

 In the last 10 years, farmers’ production costs have doubled, while the UK supermarket sector has almost halved the shelf price of loose non Fairtrade bananas (2 of every 3 in the UK are not Fairtrade) to 11p each.
 This doesn't even cover production costs, so growers are left in poverty.

 ‘Make Bananas Fair’ aims to transform the banana industry and ensure that the millions of struggling banana growers get a fair deal.
-Alfonso ‘Foncho’ Ruiz, a banana farmer from Colombia will be touring the UK in Fairtrade Fortnight.
-More about Foncho and how you can join the campaign at stickwithfoncho.org.uk.
+Alfonso ‘Foncho’ Ruiz, a banana farmer from Colombia toured the UK in Fairtrade Fortnight.
+More about the campaign here.

 Success!
 After three and a half years of campaigning, the EU has taken the historic decision to stop banks betting on hunger.
 More on our Partners News page (which links to WDM)